onmyway133/awesome-online-earning/README.md

 - [Decluttr](https://www.decluttr.com/) The Smart Way to Buy and Sell Tech
 - [Vinted](https://www.vinted.co.uk/) Sold!
 Box your item, print your prepaid shipping label, and pop to the drop-off point within 5 days.
+- [Amazon seller](https://www.amazon.co.uk/gp/seller/sell-your-stuff.html) Earn cash by selling your stuff on Amazon.co.uk.
+It's easy, it's fast, and it doesn't cost you a penny until your item sells.
+- [Preloved](https://www.preloved.co.uk/) Preloved has no listing fees, no selling fees and you can upgrade your account to get extra benefits for as little as £5 a year.
+- [Music magpie](https://www.musicmagpie.co.uk/) musicMagpie is the easiest way to declutter and get cash for your unwanted stuff!

 Sell domain

 - [Just Dropped](https://justdropped.com/) Deleted domains daily
 - [Godaddy](https://godaddy.com/) GoDaddy is the world’s largest and trusted domain registrar
+- [Sedo](https://sedo.com/us/) The best domains for the brightest of ideas

 ## Translation